Diff

 The process of detecting and displaying differences between two texts.
 Foundation technology for version control and code review.

 Diff is the process of comparing two text files or data sets to detect and display added, deleted, and modified portions.
-Originating from the Unix diff command, it is widely used as foundation technology for version control systems.
+Born as the Unix diff command in the 1970s, it has since become an indispensable foundation technology in software development.
+Today it powers the core of version control systems like Git, SVN, and Mercurial, and is widely used in code review and deployment automation.

-From a character count perspective, diff output includes metadata (line numbers, change markers) in addition to original text, so diff output character count exceeds the original text.
-Text algorithms books provide additional context.
+From a character count perspective, diff output includes metadata (line numbers, change markers, file paths, hunk headers) in addition to original text, so diff output character count exceeds the original.
+Word diff can detect changes at the word or character level rather than line level, which is useful for tracking edits in prose writing and copywriting revisions.